TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Study Abroad in Australia for the Best Six Months of Your Life
+Explore Oz for the Best Six Months of Your Life

 Too often I hear stories from my friends returning from abroad having spent their semester haunting the local bars with their American friends, living in the “international” dormitory and generally experiencing America on foreign soil.
-What follows are some tips on how to make the most of your study abroad experience, whether you are in Rome, Quebec, Qingdao, or Auckland.
-My own memorable experience involved studying at the University of Queensland (UQ) in Brisbane, Australia.
-Follow my advice and you should experience your new home in depth, make lifetime friends from another country, and see things to which your fellow students might have been blind.
+What follows are some tips on how to make the most of your study abroad experience, whether in Paris, Barcelona, Rome, London, Berlin, Tokyo, Qingdao, Auckland, or Buenos Aires.

-UQ was one of the few universities offered by the PSU Study Abroad office that did not arrange housing for you.
-I landed in Brisbane and had arranged with UQ to stay in the dorms until I could find a place to stay.
-This meant arriving to Oz about a week before classes started, which provided an excellent opportunity to familiarize myself with a new city, new people, and a new culture.
+University of Queensland (UQ) was one of the few universities the Penn State University (PSU) Study Abroad office offered that did not arrange housing for you.
+I landed in Brisbane and arranged with UQ to stay in the dorms until I could find a place.
+I arrived in Oz about a week before classes started, providing an excellent opportunity to familiarize myself with a new city, people, and culture.

 The Educational Experience in Australia